- Movies

 Comedians in Cars Getting Coffee (short episodes, light hearted vibe)

-Chef's Table (portraits of exceptional chefs, shot beautifully -- my favorite is the Korean nun, but there's also a spin-off specifically for BBQ which is what I found first, and now also pizza, and French chefs)
+Chef's Table (portraits of exceptional chefs, shot beautifully -- my favorite is the Korean nun, but there's also a spin-off specifically for BBQ which is what I found first, and now also pizza, French chefs, and…noodles?)

 Parts Unknown (Anthony Bourdain -- accessible travel/history/culture that feels really authentic)